Local Interaction Autoregressive Model for High Dimension Time Series Data: Theoretical Guarantees

-under either \textsf{Regime 1, 2, or 3}, where $\sigma_{\i}^2 = \var([\E_t]_{\i})$. \end{theorem} This result does not require extra structure on the full innovation covariance as in \citep{chen2021autoregressive, sun2023matrix}.
+under any of \textsf{Regimes 1--3}, where $\sigma_{\i}^2 = \var([\E_t]_{\i})$. \end{theorem} This result does not require extra structure on the full innovation covariance as in \citep{chen2021autoregressive, sun2023matrix}.
 Our theorem implies that the coefficients $\hat\m_{\i}$ have a convergence rate of $\sqrt{T}$, which matches known results for matrix autoregression \citep{chen2021autoregressive} and matrix autoregression model with auxiliary covariate in \citep{sun2023matrix}, and continues to hold when $M,N$, even $\ks$ grow.

+\paragraph{Inference based on Theorem~\ref{thm:entry}.} Theorem~\ref{thm:entry} also provides a direct way to construct confidence intervals for the local autoregressive coefficients.
+For a fixed location $\i\in\calS$, define the plug-in estimators